 Each of these diamond-shaped photographs was then attached to its neighbors using translucent photo-clips.
 When assembled, they formed a completely hollow self-supporting shell.

-The shell structure was hung from floor to ceiling in a standard suburban-type bedroom, lit from within as a lampshade.
+In the images above, the sculpture is displayed on its own in a gallery space.
+Below, for an installation at the Van Eyck, the shell structure was hung from floor to ceiling in a standard suburban-type bedroom, lit from within as a lampshade.

 - Made possible by